matt4499/mHermitCraftPlugin/README.md

 # mHermitCraftPlugin
+***Tested and working on Paper Spigot 1.16.1 (https://papermc.io)***

-This is a Minecraft 1.16.1 plugin for Spigot/Paper/Bukkit It currently has two features:
+This is a Minecraft 1.16.1 plugin for Spigot/Paper/Bukkit with heavily commented code incase you're a learner.

+It currently has two features:

 ## One Player Sleep